Rihanna to headline Super Bowl LVII Halftime Show in February 2023

 The pop icon shares the news on social media

-On 25 September, Rihanna posted a photo of her hand holding an American football aloft.
+On 25 September, Rihanna posted a photo of her hand holding an American football.
 The picture was her way of confirming that she is set to appear at the mega football event.

 Roc Nation, which was founded by Jay-Z, has been co-producing the Super Bowl Halftime Show since 2020.